JeremiasRy/go_js/README.md

 Not that he world needs another javaScript runtime, it's an educational project for me.

+**In short** (the "cool" stuff)

+- Event loop (setTimeout, async/await, micro/macro task queues)
+- [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) compilation, pretty limited at the moment, but can handle recursive fibonacci for exanple.
+Check [jit-compiler](runtime/jit/compiler.go).
+- Closures
+- Garbage collection (not a language feature, but a tricky thing to implement)

 ## How to run
 Requires go version `1.22.5`
 1. `git clone` the repo